 However, if the purpose of your communication was to arrange a meeting for the sexual exploitation of the child or your own sexual gratification, you will be considered a Colorado sex offender.
 In addition to your name being added to the Colorado sex offender registry, you will spend as much as 6 years in prison and face fines of up to $500,000.

-18-3-306 C.R.S. is one of Colorado’s more complicated sex offenses.
-To help you better understand the Colorado crime of internet luring of a child, our Denver Colorado criminal defense lawyers discuss the following, below:
+To help you better understand the law, our Denver, Colorado criminal defense lawyers discuss the following:

 You violate Colorado 18-3-306 C.R.S. when